Chuck Kopp

-Charles M. "Chuck" Kopp (born 1964/1965) is a retired police officer and member of the Alaska House of Representatives from the 10th district.
+Charles M. Kopp (born 1964/1965) is a retired police officer and member of the Alaska House of Representatives from the 10th district.
 He previously represented the 24th district from 2017 to 2021.

 Early life and education

 Kopp was born in Anchorage, Alaska and raised in Iliamna, Alaska.
 His parents were educators and entrepreneurs.
 He attended high school at the Cook Inlet Academy in Kalifornsky, Alaska.
 Kopp earned a Bachelor of Arts degree from the University of Alaska Anchorage.
 He studied toward a Master of Public Administration at the University of Alaska, Southeast.

 Career

 Kopp served as an officer in the Anchorage Police Department and Kenai Police Department for a combined 20 years.
 He later became a certified polygraph examiner.
 For seven years, he served as Chief of Police of Kenai, Alaska and acting city manager from 2005 to 2006.

 Kopp served as an advisor to Governors Sarah Palin and Frank Murkowski.
 He also served as the chief of staff for two members of the Alaska Senate.
 He was elected to the Alaska House of Representatives in 2016 and assumed office in 2017.
 A member of the Alaska Republican Party, Kopp was affiliated with the Republican Coalition in the Alaska House, a bipartisan group of Democratic, Republican, and Independent politicians.
 Kopp has written opinion columns for the Anchorage Daily News, Juneau Empire, and Peninsula Clarion.